-- What can you recall from the film about student choices (positive and negative)? - In what ways do peers influence the choices students make in the film?
+- What choices do young adolescents face in middle school? - What can you recall from the film about student choices (positive and negative)? - In what ways do peers influence the choices students make in the film?
 At your school, what role do peers play in influencing choices students make? - How can teachers help students practice making decisions in a healthy and supported environment?